shihankanungo/shihankanungo.github.io/papers.md

 - *David Gale's Subset Takeaway Game*.
 Combinatorial Game Theory \[ [pdf](subset-takeaway.pdf) \] <br>
   <details>
   <summary>Abstract</summary>
-  <small>We describe the natural interpretation of the game in terms of simplicial complexes, and the binary star reduction technique that shows that <i>Subset Takeaway</i> is a second player win for $n<7$.
-We also look at Subset Takeway played on a graph, and compute the Grundy values for complete $n$-partite graphs and all bipartite graphs.</small>
+  <small>We describe the natural interpretation of the game in terms of simplicial complexes, and the binary star reduction technique that shows that <i>Subset Takeaway</i> is a second player win for <i>n</i> < 7.
+We also look at Subset Takeway played on a graph, and compute the Grundy values for complete <i>n</i>-partite graphs and all bipartite graphs.</small>
   </details>

 - *Space-Filling Curves*.
 Real Analysis \[ [arXiv](https://arxiv.org/pdf/2501.04705) \] <br>
   <details>
   <summary>Abstract</summary>
-  <small>We examine space-filling curves, which are surjective continuous maps from $[0, 1]$ to some higher-dimensional space, usually the unit square $[0, 1]^2$.
+  <small>We examine space-filling curves, which are surjective continuous maps from [0, 1] to some higher-dimensional space, usually the unit square [0, 1]<sup>2</sup>.
 In particular, we define Peano’s curve and Lebesgue’s curve, and state some of their properties.
-We also discuss the Hahn-Mazurkiewicz theorem, which characterizes those subsets of <b>R</b>$^n$ that are the image of a space-filling curve.
+We also discuss the Hahn-Mazurkiewicz theorem, which characterizes those subsets of <b>R</b><sup>n</sup> that are the image of a space-filling curve.
 Finally, we discuss real-world applications of Hilbert curves, in particular Google’s <b>S2</b> Cells.</small>
   </details>

 - *Chromatic Polynomials*.
 Graph Theory \[ [pdf](chromatic-polynomials.pdf) \] <br>